 Finally, policymakers will not cover pregnancies and childbirth costs.
 (Source: MoneyAdviceService)

 This only covers the tests and treatments required to find out what is wrong with you and causing your symptoms.
-Once diagnosed, it will not cover you for any additional treatment required to fix or improve your health as this will require a separate policy.
-It is a common misconception that private diagnostic insurance is cheaper however, this is not always the case, so it is worth checking this with your insurer when you apply for a quote.
+Once diagnosed, it will not cover you for any additional treatment required to fix or improve your health – as this will require a separate policy.
+It is a common misconception that private diagnostic insurance is cheaper, however, this is not always the case, so it is worth checking this with your insurer when you apply for a quote.

 Private health insurance can help ‘top-up’ the difference between what your corporate insurance provides, and what you might personally need.
 Taking a close look at what your company provides will allow you to make sure you are covered for what counts.
 You can top-up your corporate plan to include:

-- Dental insurance
+- Dental insurance (see QAD)

-- Maternity Insurance
+- Maternity insurance

-- Optical Insurance
+- Optical insurance

-- Extreme sports (skydiving, bungee jumping)
+- Extreme sports insurance (skydiving, bungee jumping)

 - Global travel insurance

-What are the different types coverage?
+What are the different types of cover?

-Health insurance generally falls in to two main categories.
+Health insurance generally falls into two main categories.

-A fully underwritten policy will generally give you wider coverage, but you will pay more for this.
+Limited information about medical history.
 A moratorium policy will be cheaper but will come with complete, or ‘blanket’ exclusions on many pre-existing conditions.

 How much does private health insurance cost?

-Most healthcare policies also have a tiered pricing structure and requesting treatment in the more expensive areas will hike up your costs.
+Most policies also have a tiered pricing structure and requesting treatment in the more expensive areas will hike up your costs.
 Therefore, you should consider how far you are willing to travel and avoid high tiers such as London if you want to save on costs.

-What to consider before applying
+What to consider before applying.

 If you choose a very low cost or basic plan, then the chances are it may only pay hospital admission costs, and not out-patient costs used for things like physiotherapy or ear, nose and throat specialists.

-Can you join with someone else?
 You can save a lot of money by combining your policy with someone else such as a spouse, sibling, family member or colleague.
 It is worth speaking to those around you to see if there is an opportunity to go in together.

-What do I need cover for?
 It may not be worthwhile spending up to £1,000 on cover if you feel that you are in good health.
 Instead, you may be better applying for a specific plan which allows you to pay tiny amounts of £10, £50 or £100 and then spend up to 6 times the value on routine procedures like dental, physio and eye appointments.
 This could be far more cost-effective and it allows you to skip the queues and still go the private route for your treatments.